Yxiang-828/Wingman/README.md

-# 🚁 Wingman - Personal Assistant Dashboard
+# 🚁 Wingman - Personal Assistant

 > A modern personal assistant desktop application that combines task management, calendar events, diary entries, and an AI chatbot in one unified interface.